Opinion | Mikaela Shiffrin’s Olympic heartbreak offers an important message to viewers: You are not alone

 After Shiffrin’s first Olympic disappointment, a network microphone was pushed into her face along with the question: “What are you still processing?”
 “I’m basically questioning everything about the last 15 years,” Shiffrin replied, in a tone of bewildered candor.
 The interchange is notable for the narrative compression that takes place on television.
 Moments after a shattering personal experience, Shiffrin was asked what she was still processing.
 It was evidently time to get on with the show.

 Following her second stumble, Shiffrin’s response was a memorable image of solitary suffering.
 For 20 minutes she sat beside the track, head down, waiting for nonexistent solace.
-Anyone untouched was working extra hard to be a cynic.
+Anyone untouched was working extra-hard to be a cynic.

 Through two days of public testing, Shiffrin’s comments were remarkable for their transparency and vulnerability.
 “I will try to reset again,” she said, “and maybe try to reset better this time.
 But I also don’t know how to do it better.
 Because I just don’t.
 I’ve never been in this position before, and I don’t know how to handle it.”